Inside Russell Wilson’s negotiations with the Seahawks: Why the no-trade clause was key

 The reason for the deadline was simple, Rodgers said — Wilson wanted his future secure before he began the heavy work on what will be the eighth season of his storied NFL career, one in which he will be 31 by the time it ends.

-The deadline meant that “when he got back on the field in Seattle, he was fully directed.
+The deadline meant “when he got back on the field in Seattle, he was fully directed.
 He could fully direct all of his efforts and attention to getting ready to help the team to compete.
 He didn’t want a repeat of last time.’’

 There had already been much speculation about this contract — a rumor that he wanted to be traded to the New York Giants (and it’s worth remembering, there was just one rumor linking Wilson to the Giants), and talk of tying the contract to rises in the salary cap and wanting guarantees of base salaries in future seasons, each of which would have either been against long-standing NFL precedents or recent Seahawks precedents.

-Now that the hard work is over and Wilson’s Seattle future is secured into the next decade, Rodgers said what matters is that each side feels good about how the process ended — a fairly conventionally-structured contract that doesn’t set any precedents the Seahawks have to worry about repeating with other players, but that also gives Wilson the benchmark of being the highest-paid player in NFL history.
+Now that the hard work is over and Wilson’s Seattle future is secured into the next decade, Rodgers said what matters is that each side feels good about how the process ended — a fairly conventionally structured contract that doesn’t set any precedents the Seahawks have to worry about repeating with other players, but that also gives Wilson the benchmark of being the highest-paid player in NFL history.

-“This deal was about a lot of things and I’m not going to put labels on it, whether it was team-friendly or player-friendly,’’ Rodgers said.
-“Russell is going to be well-compensated to continue to quarterback the Seattle Seahawks and that was the goal.
+“This deal was about a lot of things, and I’m not going to put labels on it, whether it was team-friendly or player-friendly,’’ Rodgers said.
+“Russell is going to be well-compensated to continue to quarterback the Seattle Seahawks, and that was the goal.

 “The goal was to get a contract and keep him here and stay competitive in the marketplace and I think we did all of that and I’m excited that he is going to stay here.
 It was never our hope or intention that he would ever leave, but sometimes that becomes a reality in a situation, and sometimes it is forced and sometimes it comes natural.
 In this particular case it was never our goal to get him out of there.
 There was a lot of speculation in the media and around about different things that he wanted and didn’t want.
 But I can tell you that most of that speculation was false and it was always our first goal to negotiate, and if it wasn’t we probably never would have put a deadline and never been in the room.
 He wants to be there (in Seattle) and this deal reflects that.’’